Today I woke up.

 I had a pretty nice night last night, to what was a bit of a rollercoaster day.
 It wasn’t too busy but it felt like it emotionally.

 It started out so well;

 I went to a great gym class, tried my new earphones out and then called dad.

 Dad, whom the night before told me he had another explosive fight with his wife and that the police were called.
 His marriage was always pretty turbulent but last night he sounded different.

 He sounded alone in his sadness like he didn’t want my shoulder to lean on or some fluff to help him forget.
 I thought not being able to understand my dad was a con but I later realised it did offer the silver lining of being somewhat of a novelty to his day.
 Like a court judge to a celebrity magazine.

 After a few more futile attempts, he made an excuse of having lots of work to do and I pretended to believe him.

 I wondered if his shift in tone meant that for the first time in years he was unable to pretend his marriage was anything but what it was.
-And how this most recent fight meant he didn’t have a chance of taking off his rose-colored lenses because she literally and figuratively broke them, using a mattress…
+And how this most recent fight meant he didn’t have a chance of taking off his rose-colored lenses because she literally broke them, using a mattress…

 Together they made love look like this thing that needed surgical removal with kid-gloves.
 I hate how love does that to people.